 Walk-in tubs are only tax deductible if they are purchased because of medical safety reasons.

 Walk-in tubs are only tax deductible if they are purchased because of medical safety reasons.
-If so, they can be claimed as a Medical or Dental Expense.
-If you are the caregiver of an elderly person and install a walk-in tub, you can claim the tub’s cost under the Dependent Care Tax Credit.
+If so, they may be able to be claimed as a Medical or Dental Expense.
+If you are the caregiver of an elderly person and install a walk-in tub, you may be able to claim the tub’s cost under the Dependent Care Tax Credit.

 While your walk-in tub may not be covered by insurance or be tax deductible, you can often work out a payment plan with your walk-in bathtub company.
 Some companies even offer low-interest financing for qualifying customers.